-Joe Burrow carted off the field with left leg injury
+Report: Joe Burrow carted off the field due to torn ACL

 Latest Weather Blog

-Joe Burrow carted off the field with left leg injury
+Report: Joe Burrow carted off the field due to torn ACL

 Former LSU quarterback Joe Burrow had to be carted off the field after a big hit during the third quarter of the Bengals vs. Washington Football Team game.